rossgeesman/rossgeesman.github.io/_posts/2015-1-7-other-peoples-code.markdown

 categories: ruby
 ---

-I;m working on a project using [jcs/lobsters](https://github.com/jcs/lobsters), a nice github clone.
+I;m working on a project using [jcs/lobsters](https://github.com/jcs/lobsters), a nice Hacker News clone.
 This is the first time I've ever forked a project and dug into somebody else's codebase.
 I was a little apprehensive about having to read and understand a bunch of code and was tempted to build something from scratch to avoid it.
 I'm glad I didn't because it's proving to be an excellent chance to learn some new stuff.

 For example, today while I was going through my app's views, hunting down strings to add to my i18n YAML file, I can across this: